 (c) give the number plates that were removed from the vehicle to the Director General.

-(4) As soon as practicable after receiving advice under subsection (3), the Registrar must advise the Director General of the terms of the vehicle licence cancellation order.
+(4) As soon as practicable after receiving advice under subsection (3), the Registrar must advise the Director General of the terms of the vehicle licence cancellation and disqualification order.

-(5) For the purposes of this Act and a vehicle licensing law, a vehicle licence cancellation order takes effect when it is made.
+(5) For the purposes of this Act and the Road Traffic (Vehicles) Act 2012, a vehicle licence cancellation and disqualification order takes effect when it is made.

 (6) If —

-(a) a vehicle licence cancellation order is made in respect of a vehicle and a debtor; and
+(a) a vehicle licence cancellation and disqualification order is made in respect of a vehicle and a debtor; and

 (b) the warrant under which the order is made ceases to be in force,

-the vehicle licence cancellation order is taken to be cancelled to the extent that the order would disqualify the debtor from holding or obtaining a vehicle licence in respect of that vehicle.
+the vehicle licence cancellation and disqualification order is taken to be cancelled to the extent that the order would disqualify the debtor from holding or obtaining a vehicle licence in respect of that vehicle.

+(6A) The Sheriff may at any time, if the Sheriff considers that it is appropriate in the circumstances, cancel a vehicle licence cancellation and disqualification order made in respect of a vehicle to the extent that the order would disqualify the debtor from holding or obtaining a vehicle licence in respect of the vehicle.

-(7) If a vehicle licence cancellation order is cancelled under subsection (6), the Registrar must notify the Director General of the cancellation as soon as practicable.
+(7) If a vehicle licence cancellation and disqualification order is cancelled under subsection (6) or (6A), then as soon as practicable —

+(a) the Sheriff must notify the debtor of the cancellation; and

+(b) the Registrar must notify the Director General of the cancellation.

-(8) The making of a vehicle licence cancellation order under this section in relation to a vehicle does not entitle the debtor to the refund of any fee paid in respect of the grant or renewal of the vehicle licence.
+(8) The making of a vehicle licence cancellation and disqualification order under this section in relation to a vehicle does not entitle the debtor to the refund of any fee paid in respect of the grant or renewal of the vehicle licence.

 [Section 95J inserted: No. 48 of 2012 s.
-34.]
+34; amended: No. 25 of 2020 s.
+75.]

 Subdivision 5 — Powers for this Division